Geritychina/Geritychina/README.md

 # 👋 Hi, I'm Gergana (Geritychina)葛尔佳

-💡 Full-stack developer & **Artificial Intelligence enthusiast**
+💡  Junior Software Engineer & **Artificial Intelligence enthusiast**
 💻 Passionate about writing clean, efficient code and creating impactful digital experiences.
 📚 Linguistic specialist in **Chinese**, **English**, with an academic focus in **Sinology**.
-🌱 Open-source contributor and continuous learner in software engineering, AI, and more.
+🌱 Open-source contributor and continuous learner in software engineering, AI, cybersecurity and more.

 ---